-Flag carrier Garuda Indonesia president director I Gusti Ngurah Ashkara Danadiputra, popularly known as Ari Ashkara, is set to be relieved of his duties, as announced by Indonesia’s State Owned Enterprises (SOEs) Minister Erick Thohir this afternoon.
+Flag carrier Garuda Indonesia president director I Gusti Ngurah Askhara Danadiputra, popularly known as Ari Askhara, is set to be relieved of his duties, as announced by Indonesia’s State Owned Enterprises (SOEs) Minister Erick Thohir this afternoon.

 The imminent sacking comes after customs officials reported their recent discovery of Harley Davidson parts and Brompton folding bicycles smuggled on board an Airbus A330-900 that was delivered to Garuda from France last month.
 An audit into the matter showed that the smuggled goods belonged to Ashkara.